BilalM04/rescue-mission/README.md

 - `_pois.json`: the location of the points of interests
 - `Explorer_Island.json`: a transcript of the dialogue between the player and the game engine
 - `Explorer.svg`: the map explored by the player, with a fog of war for the tiles that were not visited.

-### Deploying the project to the arena

-Each week, you'll have to `tag` the version you want to submit for the competition.
-This version will be used in the weekly run.
-No tag means no competition.

-The tag syntax is `wX`, with `X` the week number.
-So your product for the first week will be tagged `w1`.